arvopaukkunen/Construction/ImplementAndPlan/SementicsGenerator/Semantic_AI_View_Generator_SmartHome.md

-What I'm thinking describing is exactly the kind of problem semantic modeling and ontology-based systems are designed for.
+What I'm thinking here is describing exactly the kind of problem semantic modeling and ontology-based systems are designed for.

 Let’s unpack this a bit so you can see how it fits together: